 - Colour: This really depends on the parents, but common shades include black, white, golden, brown, white, and mixed.

+- Coat: This can go either way.
 Some Jack Tzus follow the Jack Russell line; their coats will be short and a little bit rough.
 Others will have the same long, silky coats as the Shi Tzu side of the mix.

 Like all breeds, the Jack Tzu has its unique personality.
 Generally speaking, Jack Tzus are highly sociable animals that get on really with children.
 They’re affectionate, loyal, and fairly quiet.
 However, given the Jack Russell's feisty nature, Jack Tzus can get very excitable and even aggressive if provoked in the wrong way.

 Training a Jack Russell cross Shih Tzu

 Jack Tzu’s need socialisation and obedience training from an early age.
 These dogs make great family pets, but the wrong kind of environment will bring out their stubborn side.
 They might only be little, but an untrained Jack Tzu could grow into a big problem.
 They’re likely to make a lot of noise and will chase any small animals on sight, including family cats.
 This instinct is written into their Jack Russell genes.
 Jack Russells were first bred in the late 19th century to hunt foxes!